 Free stock research reports may be available with your brokerage account, but if not, Stock Rover provides free research reports for all companies on the Dow Jones 30 Index.

 One of the best features of the Stock Rover platform is the Dynamic Research Report.
-This service enables you to generate a professional, readable PDF report on any particular stock’s current and historical performance.
+This service lets you generate a professional, readable PDF report on any stock’s current and historical performance.

 The best thing about Stock Rover’s Research Reports is they are Real-time, so the information is always up-to-date.